Youth-codecamp/YouthCodeCampHackaton/README.md

 ## About the Hackathon 🌐

 The Youth Code Camp Hackathon is a day-long event designed to bring together young programmers for a day of collaborative coding and innovation.
-Participants will have the opportunity to learn, continue, and enhance their projects related to web application, mobile app development, and artificial intelligence.
+Participants will have the opportunity to learn, continue, and enhance their programming skills in the areas of web application development, mobile app development, and artificial intelligence.

 ## Rules of Participation 📝